AshBardhan/tank/README.md

 A simple multi player tank game on HTML 5.
 Play from any device that renders HTML 5.

+After cloning, type the following command to add all the dependencies inside `node_modules` folder.

+$ npm install

-to run the game type this command after cloning
+To run the game, type this command.

 $ node index.js

-feel free to alter the codes and give your touch.
+Feel free to alter the codes and give your touch.